tanew7391/website_frontend/README.md

 This is a repo containing my personal website frontend code.
 Written with React.

-The subdirectory ```components``` contains resuable React components that are used throughout the site.
+The subdirectory ```src/components``` contains resuable React components that are used throughout the site.
-The subdirectory ```routes``` contains different 'main views'.
+The subdirectory ```src/routes``` contains different 'main views'.
 The React router will point to these routes.
 These routes use a collection of components.

 # Todo:
  - Make background blur when hovering over one image